balmli/com.tesla.charger/README.md

 - only update 'Charge rate (km/h)' when charging at home
 - clear charge plan if 'Charge rate (km/h)' was changed from settings
+- added action to turn on / off max. defrost
+- added action to open / close windows

 #### 1.0.16